-Unit level data relates to firms on the CSO's Central Business Register who have been identified as participants in the green economy.
-Gross output, GVA and employment numbers in these firms obtained from Structural Business Surveys (SBS) conducted by CSO, augmented by environment specific surveys of large firms have been weighted to State level to provide an analysis of EGSS according to NACE Rev. 2 and environment sector activity.
+Unit level data relates to enterprises on the CSO's Central Business Register who have been identified as participants in the green economy.
+Gross output, GVA and employment numbers in these enterprises obtained from Structural Business Statistics (SBS) surveys conducted by CSO, augmented by environment specific surveys of large enterprises have been weighted to State level to provide an analysis of EGSS according to NACE Rev. 2 and environment activity.